lingui/js-lingui/docs/tutorials/react.rst

 We will directly start translating the ``Inbox`` component, but we need to complete one more step to setup our application.

-Components needs to be aware of their active language.
-All LinguiJS_ components read translations and language settings from the React context.
-In order to get this information into the context, we need to wrap our application in :component:`I18nProvider` component.
+Components needs to read information about current language and message catalogs from ``i18n`` instance.
+Initially, you can use the one created and exported from ``@lingui/core`` and later you can replace with your one if such need arise.

+In order to pass ``i18n`` around the I18nProvider wraps around React Context.

 Let's add all required imports and wrap our app inside :component:`I18nProvider`: